OctopusDeploy/blog/blog/2020-10/tomcat-deployments-with-variable-replacements/index.md

 ---
 title: Java deployments to Tomcat with YAML and XML configuration file replacements
-description: Learn how to take advantage of the XML, YAML and Properties configuration file replacement when deploying Java applications.
+description: Learn how to take advantage of the XML, YAML, and Properties configuration file replacement when deploying Java applications.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01
 metaImage:
 bannerImage:
 tags:
+ - Java
- - Octopus
+ - Product
 ---

-A common challenge when deploying applications to different environments is ensuring that the applications are correctly configured for a specific environment.
+A common challenge when deploying applications to different environments is ensuring the applications are correctly configured for a specific environment.
 The typical example of this is configuring database connection strings with the credentials required for each environment.
-These kinds of sensitive credentials should not be stored in source control, and so some work has to be done to take an application package created by developers working in their local development environments to create a package that can be deployed to shared, but also restricted, environments.
+These kinds of sensitive credentials shouldn’t be stored in source control, and so some work has to be done to take an application package created by developers working in their local development environments to create a package that can be deployed to shared, but also restricted, environments.

 Octopus has had the ability to inject values into JSON files for many years, but Java applications have not typically embraced JSON as a configuration format.
-Older Java applications lean on XML heavily, while newer libraries like Spring have embraced YAML and properties files for their configuration.
+Older Java applications lean heavily on XML, while newer libraries like Spring have embraced YAML and properties files for their configuration.

-In this post and screencast I'll show you how to deploy a Spring application to Tomcat taking advantage of the new functionality in Octopus 2020.4 to inject values into XML, YAML and Properties files.
+In this post and screencast, I show you how to deploy a Spring application to Tomcat, taking advantage of the new functionality in Octopus 2020.4 to inject values into XML, YAML, and Properties files.

 ## Screencast